 You may have heard a lot of good things about WordPress.
 But, what exactly can it do for your business website?
 (Keep in mind that the one that we’ll be discussing in this article is the free software from WordPress.org, NOT WordPress.com).

 (1) Mobile Responsiveness

-As of April 2015, Google has released a new update on its search algorithm, giving priority ranking to websites that are mobile friendly.
+As of April 2015, Google has released a new update on its search algorithm, giving priority ranking to mobile-friendly websites.
 This is to meet the increasing demand of mobile users.
-By using WordPress, you can access thousands of themes that cater for this purpose.
+By using WordPress, you can access thousands of themes that cater to this purpose.
 Some are free; some are paid, but they all work equally as good on mobile devices.

 (2) Flexibility and Customization

 With WordPress, you are not limited to the number of pages on your site like what you would experience with a certain simple website builder.
 You can add plenty of functions, with the help of plugins and widgets, without any additional cost and still have your website running smoothly.

 In other words, you are in total control of how your website looks and what content to deliver.